Great Glebe Garage Sale FAQs

 Are there any regulations regarding the items I sell?

 Health Canada has posted information for garage sale vendors on their Consumer Product Safety website.
+You can find the information here.

 What about parking?